 The selling process – Holmes Property Sales

-The question is how to fix this important sales price?
+Once you have decided to sell a Property, the main issue is how to fix this important sales price.
 Only by having the necessary experience and information can anyone arrive at what the selling price should be.
 Most times, asking prices are misleading, as vendors may ask but not get.
 It is therefore essential to know what has been sold and at what price.
 And to know this, only the most experienced agents will have this extremely valuable source of market information.

 Complementing this network of agents, is our association with the LPA (The Leading Property Agents in Spain) of which Holmes Property Sales, S.L. is a founder member.
 Through the LPA you can rest assured that your property will be properly represented among the best agents in Sotogrande and on the Costa del Sol.

 In addition, your property will receive exposure on our website and through our local and international marketing in sales-proven newspapers and magazines

 We at Holmes Sotogrande take great care in arriving at the price your property should be put at.
 We realise that a property is a very important part of anyone’s assets, and for this reason, we will normally not provide the vendor with a sales price until we have seen the property and carried out the necessary price comparisons with other similar properties,